Nillows/EmbyActorReorder/README.md

 ## Known Issues
 **Microsoft Defender SmartScreen Warning**:
-- **Issue**: When running the `RunActorReorder.bat` file for the first time, Windows Defender SmartScreen may display a warning saying, "Windows protected your PC" and prevent the app from starting, citing an "Unknown publisher."
+- **Issue**: When running the `ActorReorder.bat` file for the first time, Windows Defender SmartScreen may display a warning saying, "Windows protected your PC" and prevent the app from starting, citing an "Unknown publisher."
-- **Resolution**: Click on "More info" then choose "Run anyway" to proceed with running the script.
+- **Resolution**: Click on "More info" then scroll to the far right and choose "Run anyway" to proceed with running the script.
 This warning occurs because the script is unrecognized by Microsoft's security services.
-Uusing the "Run anyway" option will allow you to bypass this security check.
+Using the "Run anyway" option will allow you to ovveride this security check.

 ## Credits
 Developed by Thomas Wollin